biocore/qiime/doc/tut_data_analysis_steps.rst

 ^^^^^^^^^^^^^^^^
 For this highly artificial example, all of the samples had sequence counts between 146 and 150, as discussed in :ref:`rareotutableremovehetero`.
 In real datasets, the range will generally be much larger.
 In practice, rarefaction is most useful when most samples have the specified number of sequences, so your upper bound of rarefaction should be close to the minimum number of sequences found in a sample.
 This is a judgment call, and the rarefaction can be repeated until satisfactory information is attained.
 We will use an upper bound (rarefaction maximum, option -x) of 141 sequences, a lower bound (minimum, option -m) of 1, and a step size of 10 (option -s).
 We want enough steps to create smooth curves, but not so many as to create a computational bottleneck.
 Finally, we will choose to do 5 iterations (option -n); higher numbers of iterations will give you greater confidence that the average result of the random sampling is representative, but will also increase the compute time. ::

-	$ python $qdir/rarefaction.py -i Fasting_otu_table.txt -m 1 -x 141 -s 10 -n 5 -o Fasting_Rarefaction/
+	python $qdir/multiple_rarefactions.py -i Fasting_otu_table.txt -m 1 -x 141 -s 10 -n 5 -o Fasting_Rarefaction/

-The newly created directory "Fasting_Rarefaction" will contain many text files named :file:`rarefaction_##_#.txt`; the first set of numbers represents the number of sequences sampled, and the last number represents the iteration number.
+The newly created directory "Fasting_Rarefaction/" will contain many text files named :file:`rarefaction_##_#.txt`; the first set of numbers represents the number of sequences sampled, and the last number represents the iteration number.
 If you opened one of these files, you would find an otu table where for each sample the sum of the counts equals the number of samples taken.

 .. _computealphadiv:

 Compute Alpha Diversity
 ^^^^^^^^^^^^^^^^^^^^^^^
 The rarefaction tables are the basis for calculating diversity metrics, which reflect the diversity within the sample based on taxon counts of phylogeny.
 The QIIME pipeline allows users to conveniently calculate more than two dozen different diversity metrics.
-The full list of available metrics is available by passing the option -s to the script :file:`alpha_diversity.py`.
+The full list of available metrics is available by passing the option -s to the script `alpha_diversity.py <./scripts/alpha_diversity.html>`_.
 Every metric has different strengths and limitations - technical discussion of each metric is readily available online and in ecology textbooks, but it is beyond the scope of this document.
 Here, we will calculate three metrics:

 #. `The Simpson Index <http://en.wikipedia.org/wiki/Simpson_index>`_ is a very common measure of species abundance based on OTU counts
 #.
 The Observed Species metric is simply the count of unique OTUs found in the sample